How to Do a Survey

 When doing a simple survey, you can use tally marks to show each person’s answer:

-Sometimes, it is helpful to be creative in how the people can respond.
+Be creative in how people respond.
 It makes it more fun for both you and your respondents (the people answering the question).

 Example:What is your favorite color?